Human Resources Manager Resume Examples and Templates for 2023

 • Standardized training processes

-Create another section to include certifications such as Society for Human Resource Management-Certified Professional (SHRM-CP) or Professional in Human Resources (PHR).
-Including qualifications like these on your resume assures hiring managers you’re equipped to handle the complexities of the role.
+Create another section to include certifications such as Society for Human Resource Management-Certified Professional (SHRM-CP) or Professional in Human Resources (PHR) to show your proficiency in HR competencies.
+Including these qualifications on your resume instills confidence in hiring managers that you’re well-equipped to handle the complexities of the role.
+Format this section similarly, listing the certificate title, issuing organization, and date received.

 Certifications